MrJSwotinsky/Python_2_Spring_2025/Unit_0_Modules_and_Packages/Assignments/04_My_Math_Module_Project_Part_2.md

 **3. Explain why private variables in Python aren't really private.**

-**4. In Step 10, you declared your counter variable as global.
+**4. In Step 12, you declared your counter variable as global.
 What is the difference between a global variable and a local variable?**

-**5. Why was it necessary to declare your counter variable as global in your sphere formula functions and your distance formula function, but not in the function that returns the value of the counter itself?**
+**5. Why was it necessary to declare your counter variable as global in your math formula functions, but not in the function that returns the value of the counter itself?**
 ```

 4. In `LastNameFirstInitial_Math.py`, create a private variable to store the value of pi (you may estimate pi = 3.1415926535).
 Respond to prompts 1, 2, and 3.<br><br>